Connor Dunn

 Keaghan Ames

-Keaghan Ames is a Vice President in BGR Group’s Financial Services Practice where he advises clients and advocates on financial services, agriculture, and tax matters.
+Keaghan Ames is a Principal in BGR Group’s Financial Services Practice where he advises clients and advocates on financial services, agriculture, and tax matters.
 Keaghan leverages his regulatory experience and policymaking expertise to assist BGR Group clients in navigating Washington.

 Prior to joining BGR Group, Keaghan worked at the Commodity Futures Trading Commission (CFTC) as Senior Policy Advisor and Counselor to Commissioner Caroline Pham.
 Among his key responsibilities, Keaghan liaised with industry stakeholders as well as Senate and House Agriculture Committee staff on key policy priorities before the Commission.